udayDarbar/DataBase_625/README.md

 ## For Developers

 If you need to modify how the application connects to the database, edit the `connection.js` file.
-This file contains the simulated API connection logic, which you can replace with actual SQL Server connection code.
+This file contains the API connection logic, which you can replace with your SQL Server connection code.

 The main files in this project: